majesticwizardcat/ggr/README.md

 ![alt text](https://raw.githubusercontent.com/loukoum/ggr/master/renders/the-one-with-the-cat.png)
 ![alt text](https://raw.githubusercontent.com/loukoum/ggr/master/renders/glass-earth.png)

 ggr is a physically based offline renderer written in C++.
-Everything was written from scratch including the primitives used like vector classes.
 The purpose of the project is to create a renderer that can create realistic pictures, indistinguishable from ones taken from a real camera and to create practice grounds to write and test more complicated methods for computer graphics.
+Although ggr was entirely written from scratch it had its linear algebra classes replaced with [GLM](https://github.com/g-truc/glm)

 ## Features
 ### Integrators